DigitalPhonetics/IMS-Toucan/README.md

 *run* function from the pipeline you just created and give it a speaking name.
 Now in the *pipeline_dict*, add your imported function as value and use as key a shorthand that makes sense.
 And that's it.

-#### Build a FastSpeech2 Pipeline
+#### Build a FastSpeech 2 Pipeline

-Most of this is exactly analogous to building a Tacotron2 pipeline.
+Most of this is exactly analogous to building a Tacotron 2 pipeline.
 So to keep this brief, this section will only mention the additional things you have to do.

 In your new pipeline file, look out for the line in which the *acoustic_model* is loaded.
-Change the path to the checkpoint of a Tacotron2 model that you trained on the same dataset previously.
+Change the path to the checkpoint of a Tacotron 2 model that you trained on the same dataset previously.
 This is used to estimate phoneme-durations based on knowledge-distillation.

-Everything else is exactly like creating a Tacotron2 pipeline, except that in the training_loop, instead of attentions plots, spectrograms are plotted to visualize training progress.
+Everything else is exactly like creating a Tacotron 2 pipeline, except that in the training_loop, instead of attentions plots, spectrograms are plotted to visualize training progress.
 So there you may need to add a sentence if you are using a new language in the function called *plot_progress_spec*.